qrilka/blog-1/_posts/2012-01-22-button-ok-misunderstanding-since-windows-95.md

 So, whenever you see button "OK", you'll actually see a button that says "all right".
 Hmm, er...
 Well, what kind of action will be done when you click on button "all right"?
 OK is not a verb, nor anything similar to the verb.
 "All right" is statement, not an action.

 In fact, label "OK" doesn't explain what this button do.
 So label "OK" is bad.
 It was bad at Windows 95, it is bad for now.
-I believe label "OK" always can (and must) be replaced by better alternative. <strong>Always</strong>.
+I believe label "OK" always can (and must) be replaced by better alternative. **Always**.